 Employment of people with disabilities

 Honda provides jobs to people with disabilities at its facilities in Japan in an effort to expand their employment opportunities.
-We also offer employment at affiliates Honda Sun, Honda Sun R&D, and Kibounosato Honda.
-We strive to create an environment that allows associates with and without disabilities to work alongside one another and to make adaptations to ensure that workplaces and opportunities are fully accessible.
+We also offer employment at affiliates Honda Sun co., ltd., Honda Sun R&D co., ltd., and Kibounosato Honda co.,ltd..
+We strive to create an environment that allows associates with and without disabilities to work alongside one another, while also making adaptations to ensure that workplaces and opportunities are fully accessible.

-Employment of individuals with disabilities* at Honda factories in Japan in FY2013 stands at some 2.31%, or 1,066 individuals, well above the legally mandated level of 1.8%.
+As a result of these efforts, in 2013 Honda Sun co., ltd. earned the FY2014 Health, Labour and Welfare Minister's Award for Outstanding Employer of People With Disabilities.
+Employment of individuals with disabilities* at Honda group companies in Japan in FY2014 stands at some 2.27%, or 1,084 individuals, well above the legally mandated level of 2.0%.

-In view of dwindling birth rates, the need to reinforce the social insurance system in Japan, and the importance of passing on the technical expertise crucial to the functioning of the workplace, Honda introduced a series of policies in April 2003 to create opportunities for those associates who reach the retirement age of 60.
+In view of dwindling birth rates, the need to reinforce the social insurance system in Japan, and the importance of passing on the technical expertise required to maintain a functioning workplace, Honda introduced a series of policies in April 2003 to create opportunities for those associates who reach the retirement age of 60.
 Our proactive approach preceded the introduction of laws governing the employment of retired individuals.

-Acting to provide greater peace of mind and assurance in the years after age 60 and to create an environment in which associates can make the most of skills gained over a lifetime, Honda instituted changes in April 2010 to create a new re-employment program designed in principle to offer re-employment in operations that take advantage of each individual's specialized knowledge to all interested associates until the age of 65.
+Honda instituted changes in April 2010 to create a new re-employment program designed in principle to offer re-employment to all interested associates until the age of 65 in operations that utilize each individual's specialized knowledge; a move that ensures that associates can live their post-60 lives with peace of mind, in an environment where they can make the most of the skills they have gained over a lifetime.
 About 60% of all associates faced with mandatory retirement at age 60 have expressed an interest in re-employment, which allows them to draw on their extensive experience and specialized knowledge to contribute actively in a variety of workplaces throughout the company.